viictorhfs/viictorhfs/README.md

 ## Hi there!
 My name is Victor 👋
 <br/>

-- 🧑🏽‍💻 Full-Stack software developer working with React, Angular, NodeJs
+- 🧑🏽‍💻 Full-Stack developer working with Angular, React, NodeJs.
-- 🌍 I can speak Portuguese (native speaker) and English
+- 🌍 I can speak Portuguese and English.
 <br/><br/>